CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk-5.md

 ![](https://res.cloudinary.com/civicvision/image/upload/v1549185675/gambling_illinois.png)

 I'm not sure if bar charts inside the map and the 3D look help in understanding the data.
 I think the color usage is great, but I think a hexmap would have worked a little better.

+The map has a few visual flaws which I should dive into deeper in a separate post.

 They included some animations in it which are cute but make the underlying data hard to read without stopping the animation.
 If you look closer you see a nice visualization about the projected and actual revenue:

 ![](https://res.cloudinary.com/civicvision/image/upload/v1549185675/projected_vs_actual_revenue.png)

 It's hard to see but it indicates the year in the graph as well and you can click on it.
 Nice big numbers show the projected revenue and the actual.
-Would have loved to see the actual difference (I can calculate but it's tedious for every year).
+Would have loved to see the actual difference (I can calculate, but it's tedious for every year).
 The amount gambled is not as interested to me to be honest so I would have left that out.

 _What is great about this story is that they included their methodology at the end as well._